kororaproject/kp-documentation/Contribution-Guidelines.md

 # Contribution Guidelines

-**Guidlines for those that wish to contribute to the docs to be created.**
+**Guidlines for those that wish to contribute to the Korora Documentation.**

 > We welcome all contributions to the Korora Documentation but please follow these guidlines.